yizhak-lab-ccg/RNA_MUTECt_WMN/README.md

 ## Running instructions

 ### Inputs preparation
+1. As mentioned before, the input of this tool is the output of [RNA-MuTect](https://github.com/broadinstitute/RNA_MUTECT_1.0-1).
+A cloud implementation can be found in [Terra](https://app.terra.bio/#workspaces/broad-firecloud-gtex/RNA_MuTect).
+2. Details for location of PoN files are in the [manuscript](https://www.nature.com/articles/s41467-022-30753-2) under 'Data Availability'.
+3. The human reference genome hg19 reference files should be used.
-After downloading the repo, [directory configuration](#Input-files-and-directory-tree) should be done, using the `config.py` file:
+4. After downloading the repo, [directory configuration](#Input-files-and-directory-tree) should be done, using the `config.py` file:
    * Under the 'Data' folder:
      * create a 'cancer_dir' folder and configure its name in `config.py`.
    * Under the 'cancer_dir' folder:
      * Create an 'input' folder, and under it a 'maf' and 'call_stats' folders.
-  * Download 'call_stats_capture_paper_v1_3.tsv' files into 'call_stats' folder.
+     * Download 'call_stats_capture_paper_v1_3' files (RNA-MuTect output) into 'call_stats' folder.
-  * Download 'maf_file_rna_final_paper_v1_3.tsv' files into 'maf folder'.
+     * Download 'maf_file_rna_final_paper_v1_3' files (RNA-MuTect output) into 'maf folder'.
    * Under the 'resource' folder:
      * download the pon binary files (DNA & RNA) into the 'pon' folder
      * download the reference files (including .fasta.fai and .dict files) into the 'reference' folder
      * configure downloaded file names in `config.py`.

 ### Run pipeline